bsolomon1124/misc/azure/azure_notes.md

 Azure AD tenants and subscriptions have a **one-to-many trust relationship**:

 > A tenant can be associated with multiple Azure subscriptions, but every subscription is associated with only one tenant.
+>
+> A subscription can be owned by exactly one account.
+That account becomes part of an AD tenant.
+Many users (accounts) can be members of the tenant, but only one account can own a subscription.

 Each Azure AD tenant has an account owner.